Contact Lenses at Mister Spex

 - Daily lenses - the hygienic disposable lenses

-If you are a passionate glasses wearer who just wants to have contact lenses on certain occasions, then daily contact lenses are the right choice for you.
+If you are a regular glasses wearer who just wants to have contact lenses on certain occasions, then daily contact lenses are the right choice for you.
 They are put into the eye in the morning and taken out and disposed of in the evening before going to bed.
 You can often recognise these practical lenses by the addition of "dailies", "daily" or "1 day" in the name.

 For daily lenses, you do not need any contact lens care products, you simply remove the daily lenses from the sterile pack with clean hands and insert them.
 We do recommend, though, having a small supply of contact lens solution, just in case something gets in your eye and you need to clean them.